 Access to JSTOR is open to members of the University of Warsaw community: current students, staff, and faculty.

 Access it by clicking on the Online resources and then on Online databases.
 There you will find databases in an alphabetical order.
 Choose JSTOR.

 Do I have access to databases as a visitor?

 Only registered users get access to databases in the library.

-What if an item I need is laoned to somebody else?
+What if an item I need is loaned to somebody else?

 You can reserve the book and the patron who has it should return it on the due date at the latest.
-You can reserve the book online via the catalogue online.
+You can reserve the book online via the online catalogue.

 Can I have books from the Univeristy of Warsaw Library delivered to my faculty library?